 It’s a little daunting at first, because you may not realize how often it pops up.
 Your focus will stay in awareness until you get to the point where YOU notice you’ve said the word before anyone else calls you out.
 This is the point where you’re going to be able to start replacing.

-Now that you can recognize that you’re inserting the word, when it happens, stop and repeat your sentence with the appropriate word in it’s stead.
+Now that you can recognize that you’re inserting the word, when it happens, stop and repeat your sentence with the appropriate word in

 Example: I should get my hair cut because it’s not in style anymore.